YashB63/GFG-Daily-Questions/README.md

     Given a Two Binary Trees, write a function that returns true if one is mirror of other, else returns false.

+Day 147:

+  Q1: Delete Middle of Linked List:

+    Given a singly linked list,
+    delete middle of the linked list.

+    For example, if given linked list is 1->2->3->4->5 then linked list should be modified to 1->2->4->5.

+    If there are even nodes,
+    then there would be two middle nodes, we need to delete the second middle element.

+    For example, if given linked list is 1->2->3->4->5->6 then it should be modified to 1->2->3->5->6.
+    If the input linked list has single node, then it should return NULL.

+  Q2: Sort by Absolute Difference:

+    Given an array of N elements and a number K.
+    The task is to arrange array elements according to the absolute difference with K, i. e., element having minimum difference comes first and so on.

+    Note : If two or more elements are at equal distance arrange them in same sequence as in the given array.

+  Q3: Taking Input:

+    Before implementing any algorithm,
+    we should be thorough with taking inputs.

+    Here, we will learn how to read inputs.
+    You are given two inputs: a(integer), and b(string).
+    You need to take the input and print a and b separated by a space.

+    Note: You have to print a new line at the end after prinintg a and b.